lehudgins/lauren.pdxhbub.org/public/social-media/an-authors-guide-to-twitter.md

 **Retweeting**- repeat what another user has said.

 There are two ways to retweet.
-The *old way* involved the letters “RT” followed by the name of the person you were retweeting and the message.
+The *old way* involved the letters &ldquo;RT&rdquo; followed by the name of the person you were retweeting and the message.

 Example: RT @lehudgins Wow!
 The street is filled with marbles!
 Look out! http://wtfpdx.com/marbles